"International Journal of Physical Education, Sports and Health"

 How to cite this article:

-Karmishtha Shambharkar and CD Agashe.
+Karmishtha Shambharkar, CD Agashe.
 A comparative study of problem solving skills in elite and sub-elite players.
-International Journal of Physical Education, Sports and Health.
-2016; 3(5): 190-191.
+Int J Phys Educ Sports Health 2016;3(5):190-191.